EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 							HOW TO USE
 								- When going through the list, mark the methods that have a value above 0% which may impact performance and check there
 								- Dig around the hierarchy within these methods to reveal the amount of calls that are going on inside
+	- Threads: Unless using the job system, pretty much all of your code is going to be on the main thread.
+We can see a list of all the different threads that you can have, and Unity have ones that its going to use for some parallel processing within the engine.
+The job worker threads referring to the job system if you were going to implement that
+	- Profile marker for the GPU can be found in the list of threads under the name RENDER THREAD.
+Just like the CPU in the main thread, the Render Threads also have its relevant markers.
+In the Render Thread, the GPU usage is hidden under ** Gfx.WaitForGfxCommandsFromMainThread/Semaphore.WaitForSignal -> that means that the CPU is having a little bit of snooze, because its waiting for the GPU to finish.
+So basically, that signals when the drawing is happening, the CPU is not doing anything at all